alon-13/eigenstuff-calculator/README.md

 Output Section: Results appear below the button in gray boxes, showing the calculated Eigenvalues (λ) and the Basis Vectors for each Eigenspace.

+Simple Steps:
+1. Select matrix size (n).
-Simple Steps: 1.
-Enter your matrix values.
-2. Click the "Compute" button.
-3. Review the results displayed at the bottom.
+2. Enter your matrix values.
+3. Click the "Compute" button.
+4. Review the results displayed at the bottom.